-Connect up the test equipment parts as shown.
+Warning Bulb.
+To avoid blowing up the expensive MOSFETS if there is a fault on the circuit board, it is important to limit the current by inserting a 12v bulb and 6.8 ohm resistor in series between the battery and the board.
 If there is a major fault the bulb will light and protect the MOSFETS.
-Disconnect power immediately as the bulb and resistor will get extremely hot quite quickly and will burn you.
+If this happens during testing disconnect power immediately as the bulb and resistor can get extremely hot with prolonged running and will burn you.